CIX: Lab is the Chicago Industry Exchange’s fiction feature film development lab hosted by Cinema/Chicago and the Chicago International Film Festival.

 - Partnerships or support from other companies or organizations.

-September 2021: Projects are reviewed, filmmaking teams are interviewed for final selection to participate in the Chicago Industry Exchange (CIX) Lab.
-Mentors are assigned.
+Sept 2023: Projects are reviewed, filmmaking teams are interviewed for final selection to participate in the Chicago Industry Exchange (CIX) Lab.
+Creative Advisors are assigned.

 How To Apply

 In order to apply, you must complete the online form (link below) and submit applicable payment.